nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **List of Residents** | Displays the list of residents in the app.
 You can view details about a specific resident by clicking on it, or by using the `view` command
 **Individual resident information** | In the example shown, the resident has a late FET test which is 21 days overdue.

-### Formats
+## Legend

-Below are some formats used used to convey different kinds of information:
+Below are some formats used to convey different kinds of information:

 **Information boxes**